ESOPs 101: How do they work?

 Roshan will also have to pay exercise tax.

 Let’s assume that the FMV of the shares is INR 8,500 per share.
 So, he will pay a tax on his notional income.
 The notional income can be calculated as

 375 X (8500-500) = INR 30 lakh

 On this notional income of INR 30 lakh, Roshan has to pay tax as per his tax slab.
-If the tax rate for his slab is 33%, he needs to pay about INR 10 lakh as income tax in that year.
+If the tax rate for his slab is 33%, he must pay about INR 10 lakh as income tax that year.

-Now, let’s assume that Roshan decides not to exercise his vested options annually.
-He leaves the company on Feb 28, 2021, after his third vesting schedule.
+Let’s assume that Roshan decides not to exercise his vested options annually.
+After his third vesting schedule, he leaves the company on Feb 28, 2021.
 As of now, he has 1125 vested options.
-His unvested options (1500-1125 = 375) lapsed the moment he resigned.
+His unvested options (1500-1125 = 375) lapsed when he resigned.

 After a few years, as part of the Series C round, the company provides ESOP liquidity to select employees, including Roshan, for 20% of his vested ESOP.

-Roshan decides to take part, and he exercises his vested options; he submits the exercise letter to HR and pays the company 1125*500*20% = INR 1,12,500.
+Roshan decides to take part and exercises his vested options; he submits the exercise letter to HR and pays the company 1125*500*20% = INR 1,12,500.
 He also has to pay the income tax amount to the company.

-The company will allot 1125*20% = 225 Equity shares to Roshan, and he will receive the duly signed share certificates.
+The company will allot 1125*20% = 225 Equity shares to Roshan, who will receive the duly signed share certificates.

 Then these shares will be transferred to the investor, and Roshan will, in turn, receive the sale amount.